Letters sent through snail mail are the classic way to get in touch with and acknowledge donors.

 Saying thank you more than once demonstrates that you’re truly appreciative of the donation that your supporter has made.
 It shifts the conversation from one that’s all about you to one that’s about them.

 Brand Your Acknowledgements

-You can brand your donor thank you letters to the specific campaign or to more generally to match your organization.
+You can brand your donor thank-you letters to the specific campaign or more generally to match your organization.

 Make sure the letterhead and photos you use match the rest of your campaign or your organization’s overall brand, so that donors will have no doubt whose letter they’re reading.